tphvu-axonivy/java-jmeterdsl-load-test-reference/README.md

 Your credential files contain sensitive information and should **never** be committed to version control.
 Here are several approaches to manage them securely:

-> **📝 Note:** This is just the example how files are currently being used in <your_project_application> projects.
+> **📝 Note:** This is just the example how files are currently being used in a project.
 There're multiple ways to handle Credentials, other solutions are possible.

 **Jenkins Secret Files**
 1. Go to Jenkins → Manage Jenkins → Manage Credentials